-Misty: All right.
-This is podcast episode #43.
-And I have Joy Manning with me today, and I'm really excited for you to hear from her because I want you to get a peek into a real-life business.
+Misty: This is episode #43 of The Goodness Squad podcast.
+I have Joy Manning with me today, and I’m really excited for you to hear from her because I want you to get a peek into a real-life business.

 I have online experience, and I know sometimes that can make you feel separate from me or different from me.
 And I don’t want you to feel that way.
 I want you to know that you can do this, that real people are doing this.